Employment

 Application Process

-Applicants should complete an application and email the completed application, a resume, and a cover letter to jobs@onealschool.org.
+Applicants should complete the Employment Application above and email a resume, and a cover letter to jobs@onealschool.org.
 The O’Neal School is an Equal Opportunity Employer.

 Open Positions

-The O’Neal School seeks a highly qualified Upper School Division Head to lead the Upper School (grades 9 through 12).
-The major responsibility of the Upper School Division Head is to ensure all activities of the Upper School are aligned with the mission of The O’Neal School.
+The O’Neal School seeks a highly qualified Lower School Division Head to lead our Lower School for the 2025-2026 school year.
+The major responsibility of the Lower School Division Head is to ensure all activities of the Lower School are aligned with the mission of The O’Neal School.

 Responsibilities include but are not limited to: